Would you rather listen instead? Click here for a the 7-minute audio recording

 Multitasking, Switchtasking, Background Tasking, or Hypertasking.
 Which are you guilty of?
 Do you work at a company that still uses multitasker as a quality that they want in an employee?
 Do you have a hard time focusing on one task at a time or feel constantly pulled in multiple directions?

 Only two percent of people can multitask effectively, and chances are, you aren't one of them.
 As people learn more about the decreased productivity contributed to multitasking, we can only hope it becomes more culturally unacceptable behavior.
 Multitasking can reduce productivity by up to forty percent.
 I'm not suggesting you will never multitask (I'm human, and if you're reading this, you are too).
 But remember that if you're genuinely trying to learn something, you need to have 100% attention.
-I have several clients in Human Resources.
-I tell them that if their job descriptions still require multitasking skills, they basically say their company doesn't know current research and is looking for someone who takes 30-40% longer to complete a task.
+I tell my Human Resource clients that if their job descriptions still require multitasking skills, they basically say their company doesn't know current research and is looking for someone who takes 30-40% longer to complete a task.

 Not all types of tasking are bad and can sometimes even be beneficial.
 Background tasking can be efficient and make time go faster when you need a distraction.
 Examples of background tasking are watching TV while exercising or listening to the radio while driving.
 Studies have shown that certain types of music can make people exercise harder.
 Personally, I catch up on podcasts while I’m cooking, cleaning, and exercising.
 Here, I'm reading my Kindle while hula hooping!